Wildanimal-1/ZipMyProject/deployment/README.md

 3. Test database connection
 4. Check firewall settings

-This guide provides everything you need to deploy ProjectNest with PostgreSQL successfully!
+This guide provides everything you need to deploy ZipMyProject with PostgreSQL successfully!